cyberphone/cbor-everywhere/README.md

-Deterministic serialization can be used to represent signed data in a more efficient way than JWS and XML Dsig, while maintaining the structure of the unsigned data unchanged.
+Deterministic serialization can be used to represent signed data in a more efficient way than JWS and XML Dsig, while maintaining the structure of unsigned data unchanged.
 Unsigned sample data:

 ```